zendyani/Laravel-gumroad-license/README.md

 ```

 ## TODO
-- **Integrate Gumroad API**: Implement the integration with Gumroad API to validate and retrieve license information.
-- **Add Endpoint for License Addition**: Develop an endpoint to enable users to add new licenses to the system, capturing all relevant details for proper management and validation.
 - **Event System**:
   - **Send Notifications on License Addition**: Implement an event system to send notifications when a new license is added.
   - **Send Notifications on License Expiry**: Implement notifications for when a license is nearing its expiry date.